-If the working COPA01 does not manage the setting parameters of the start point of the segment on the xy plane, it should be possible to hook the linear segment on the previous item in the program list and the start point of the segment is automatically positioned on the hook point.
+If the working COPA01 does not manage the setting parameters of the start point of the s the xy plane, it should be possible to hook the linear segment on the previous item in the p list and the start point of the segment is automatically positioned on the hook point.
 Switching to arc is available, if the working code COPA04 is assigned.
 Path: inserts a path geometric element.
 This item is available in the menu, if the working code COPL24 managing the assignment parameters of the starting point on the xy plane is assigned.
-It inserts the element according to the indications provided in the command bar area:

-final tangent line to the segment (take the graphic crossbar by placing the mouse in close proximity)

-Close the insertion using the [ENTER] key.
+It inserts the element according to the indications provided in the command bar area: start point of the segment end point of the segment (take the graphic crossbar by placing the mouse in close proximity) final tangent line to the segment (take the graphic crossbar by placing the mouse in close proximity) Close the insertion using the [ENTER] key.